Hardware Acceleration of Sparse and Irregular Tensor Computations of ML Models: A Survey and Insights

+Silfa et al. \cite{silfa2019neuron} showed that for RNNs (e.g., DeepSpeech2 \cite{amodei2016deep}, EESEN \cite{miao2015eesen}), the relative difference between the output activations over consecutive frames was about 23\%.
+Leveraging temporal similarity of outputs saved about 24\% computations with negligible accuracy loss.
+For predicting whether an output activation leads to a value similar to the previous output, their technique extended each RNN layer with a binary neural network (BNN).
+With BNN outputs correlating to actual outputs, execution of much smaller BNN layers led to an efficient prediction of the temporal output similarity.

-Buckler et al. \cite{buckler2018eva2} proposed to skip heavy processing of some CNN layers for several frames (predicted) and executing precise computations periodically for the remaining (key) frames.
-For predicted frames, their activation motion compensation algorithm estimated motion in the input frame and used the result to incrementally update the saved output from the last key frame.
-Note that unlike some of the value similarity techniques that incur change in the PE datapath, such techniques to identify the computation reuse with marginal computations can be efficiently executed on a separate module, while the remaining modules in the hardware accelerator (e.g., memory, PE-array engine) computes the sparse tensors of DNN layers.
-For example, the activation motion compensation algorithm was implemented on the EVA$^2$ accelerator module \cite{buckler2018eva2} which determined the frames that need to be predicted and corresponding warping of the activations based on the motion estimation.
-Tasks of processing key frames or remaining (suffix) CNN layers of predicted frames can be executed on accelerators such as EIE \cite{han2016eie} or Eyeriss \cite{chen2016eyeriss}.
-EVA$^2$ identified 78\%--96\% of the frames for AlexNet \cite{krizhevsky2012imagenet} and 40\%--71\% of the frames for Faster-RCNN \cite{ren2015fasterrcnn} as predicted frames while processing YouTube-BoundingBoxes dataset \cite{real2017youtube}, without incurring considerable accuracy loss.
+\mysubsubsection{Computation reuse (skip processing of entire layer)} A few techniques predict outputs based on previous computations and skip heavy computations of some layers.
+Gon{\c{c}}alves et al. \cite{gonccalves2019aggressive} showed that 18\%--81\% of computations in AlexNet CONV layers could be reused due to spatial (intra-frame) and temporal (inter-frame) redundancy of the inputs.
+They leveraged such reuse with memory look-ups and avoided executing CONVs.
+For YOLO-v3 \cite{redmon2018yolov3}, it processed only 22\%--32\% frames while incurring negligible accuracy loss.
+Buckler et al. \cite{buckler2018eva2} proposed skipping heavy processing of some CNN layers for several frames (predicted) and executing precise computations periodically for remaining (key) frames.
+For predicted frames, their algorithm estimated motion in the input frame.
+It used results for incrementally updating the output saved from the last key frame.
+Unlike other value similarity techniques that incur changes in PE datapath, such techniques can be efficiently executed on a separate module (e.g., EVA$^2$ \cite{buckler2018eva2}) or co-processor, while other modules of the same or different accelerator process sparse tensors of DNN layers.
+EVA$^2$ identified 78\%--96\% of the frames for AlexNet and 40\%--71\% of the frames for Faster-RCNN as predicted frames while processing the YouTube-BoundingBoxes dataset \cite{real2017youtube}.